Loading...

 # Expected result:

-Step 4 : Start the process again in the background for testing.
+Step 4 : Restart the workload in the background and capture the new PID.

 bash rogue.sh &